-Anthropology 213.
-Methods and Techniques of Archaeology (4)

-Anthropology 251.
-New World Archaeology (4)

-Anthropology 288.
-Anthropological Theories of Behavior (4)

-Anthropology 352, Public Anthropology (4)
+A. Required courses: Anthropology 213.
+Methods and Techniques of Archaeology (4) Anthropology 251.
+New World Archaeology (4) Anthropology 288.
+Anthropological Theories of Behavior (4) Anthropology 352.
+Public Anthropology (4)

-B. A minimum of one course selected from the following group:

-Anthropology 220.
-Cultures in Urban Communities (4)

-Anthropology 240.
-Social Structure (4)

-Anthropology 242.
-Popular Culture in America (4)

-C. A minimum of two courses selected from the following group:

-Anthropology 230.
-Peoples of the New World (4)

-Anthropology 249.
-Anthropology of the Future (4)

-Anthropology 250.
-Old World Archaeology (4)

-Anthropology 355.
-Culture and Ecology (4)

-- D. One four-unit upper division anthropology course as an elective. - E. A minimum of two upper division courses to be selected from the following.
+- B. A minimum of one course selected from the following group: Anthropology 220.
+Cultures in Urban Communities (4) Anthropology 240.
+Social Structure (4) Anthropology 241.
+Folklore (4) - C. A minimum of two courses selected from the following group: Anthropology 230.
+Peoples of the New World (4) Anthropology 249.
+Anthropology of the Future (4) Anthropology 250.
+Old World Archaeology (4) Anthropology 255.
+Culture and Ecology (4) - D. One four-unit upper division anthropology course as an elective. - E. A minimum of two upper division courses to be selected from the following.
 Courses are to be chosen from two different departments.

 Biology 236.
-Environmental Biology (4)

-Geography 259.
-Geography of California (4)

-Geography 333.
-Environmental Impact Assessment (4)

-History 214.
-History of Los Angeles (4)

-History 273.
-California (4)

-Political Science 263.
-Environmental Protection Law and Policy (4)
+Environmental Biology (4) Geography 259.
+Geography of California (4) Geography 322.
+Environmental Problems (4) Geography 333.
+Environmental Impact Assessment (4) History 214.
+History of Los Angeles (4) History 273.
+California (4) Political Science 263.
+Environmental Protection Law and Policy (4) Small College.
+One course appropriate to the concentration chosen with the consent of Anthropology advisor (4)